ashwinreddy/blog/_notes/Public/Works/Logic of Sense.md

-He looks at the work of [[Carroll]] in [[Alice in Wonderland]] and [[Through the Looking-Glass]].
+He looks at the work of [[carroll]] in [[alice in wonderland]] and [[through the looking-glass]].
 In an **event** like Alice growing bigger, there is actually a paradox.
 You could choose to see her getting bigger with one direction of time or getting smaller in the other.
 The direction of time is a choice, just as a battle is a win for one side and a loss for the other, depending on perspective.
 This paradox will demand an extension of language.

 A linguistic claim or proposition has three dimensions which require a fourth.

 If that were it, we'd still be in the dogmatic image of thought.
 Deleuze wants to talk about the sense of the proposition.
-The [[Stoic]]s discovered it along with the event.
+The [[stoic]]s discovered it along with the event.
 Sense is where language and the world meet.
 The boundary between propositions and things.
 The sense is the expressed of the proposition and the attribute of the state of affairs.
 When substance is expressed in its attributes and modes, it inheres in them.

 The event subsists in language, but happens to things by means of verbs in the infinitive form.